-Biggs Elementary School use both classroom and school-wide discipline rules that clearly communicate the behavioral expectancies and consequences for pupils.
+Biggs High School use both classroom and school-wide discipline rules that clearly communicate the behavioral expectancies and consequences for pupils.
 The school will develop plans to promote positive behaviors in the playground, lunchroom, hallways, and assembly areas.
+The school has adopted the "Wolverine Way" as a guide for our students and staff.
 Student discipline data will be reviewed regularly to monitor program implementation and make improvements.